 Dangers of Mixing Benzos and Alcohol

-Those who engage in polydrug abuse have a higher risk of relapse and a higher risk of other health-related issues.
+Those who engage in polydrug abuse have a higher risk of relapse and other health-related issues.
 For this reason, seeking professional medical care in an inpatient treatment facility will always be necessary.
 At Absolute Awakenings, we treat substance abuse and dependency disorders of all kinds.
 If you have been suffering at the hands of a polydrug abuse disorder involving alcohol and benzodiazepines and have been unable to quit or cut back on your own, we are here to help.

 Alcohol and Benzodiazepine Abuse and Addiction

 They might be surrounded by others who drink as regularly or heavily as they do, or they might be subconsciously ignoring the serious negative consequences they are experiencing as a result of heavy drinking.
 However, once benzodiazepines are thrown into the mix, the issue becomes far more difficult to ignore.
-If you have been taking benzodiazepines while drinking, you are putting yourself at serious risk of permanent health-related complications.
+If you have been taking benzodiazepines while drinking, you are at serious risk of permanent health-related complications.
 Drinking while on benzos is never acceptable or safe, regardless of the circumstances.

 Drinking While on Benzos

 At Absolute Awakenings, we have made our program of quality clinical care accessible to all those who need it.
-Do not let a lack of knowledge surrounding available resources prevent you from seeking the help you so desperately need.
+Do not let a lack of knowledge surrounding available resources prevent you from seeking the help you desperately need.
 Reach out today for a list of potential treatment options.